 A common dye-dispersing agent, NPEs are one of the most toxic chemicals used in the clothing industry.
 Not only are they skin and eye irritants, NPEs have also been shown to cause birth defects, disrupt hormones, and to negatively affect reproductive health.
 While NPEs tend to wash out in the laundry, they do end up in local waterways where they degrade into nonylphenols (NPs) and wreak havoc on aquatic environments.
 It’s really no wonder this chemical is banned in Europe!

 4. Perfluorinated Chemicals (PFCs)

 PFCs are another chemical frequently used to waterproof clothing, so it’s likely you’ll find them in footwear or outdoor apparel.
 And of course, the list of dangers they may pose to your health is quite extensive.
 PFCs can largely affect the liver, disrupt hormones, compromise the immune system, and can also stunt growth.
-Worry not, you can still protect yourself from becoming soaked in a rainstorm with PFC-free waterproofing products like this vegan, eco-friendly do-it-yourself spray!
+Worry not, you can still protect yourself from becoming soaked in a rainstorm with a PFC-free, vegan, eco-friendly do-it-yourself waterproofing spray.